vincentntang/vincentntang.com/content/posts/20211119-interface-two-react-apps/index.md

 If one app has access to another app's method, so does everyone else.
 This means that exposed interface can also be abused too

-Hopefully this helps whoever is reading this and good luck of coding!
+Hopefully this helps whoever is reading this and good luck coding!